 Check reviews, testimonials, the Better Business Bureau, the website, and make sure you only consider licensed and insured moving companies.
 We recommend speaking with three different moving businesses, ask some questions, get a feel for the company, and keep in mind; you usually get what you pay for.
-Don’t make it all about the price.
+Could you not make it all about the price?

 Tip 3: Pack early and pack smart